jake83741/vnc-lm/README.md

 The `num_ctx` parameter for `/model` can only be used with ollama models.

-### LiteLLM Integration

-With [LiteLLM](https://www.litellm.ai/) integration, a wide range of language model APIs can be accessed through a single proxy interface.
-Any model provider available through LiteLLM is supported.

-LiteLLM includes support for OpenAI-compatible APIs.
-This opens up support for many popular open source local LLM services.

-Add models by filling out `litellm_config.yaml` file in the `vnc-lm/` directory.
-The configuration supports all providers and parameters available through LiteLLM's proxy.

-LiteLLM is packaged with the bot and starts automatically when the Docker container is built.
-While LiteLLM integration is available, the bot can function solely with ollama.

 ### Requirements
 [Docker](https://www.docker.com/): Docker is a platform designed to help developers build, share, and run container applications.
 We handle the tedious setup, so you can focus on the code.